Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

-Gummy Bears are a fruity, non-chocolate candy found in many homes with small children.
-Because they are so prevalent, you may be wondering if it is ok to feed some to your pet.
-The quick answer is no. It would be best if you did not feed your pet gummy-bears for a variety of reasons that we will look at coming up.
+Gummy Bears are a fruity candy found in many homes with small children.
+Because they are so prevalent, you may be wondering if it is okay to feed them to your pet.
+The quick answer is no. It would be best if you did not feed your pet gummy bears for various reasons that we will discuss below.

-Join us while we look at any harmful side effects that can occur as a result of feeding your dog gummy-bears as well as if there are positive aspects to this sweet treat.
+Join us while we look at the harmful side effects that can occur as a result of feeding your dog gummy bears and if there are positive aspects to this sweet treat.

 Divider 8